ThrudTheBarbarian/Azoth/README.md

 - [AZBasic](Documentation/AZBasic/README.md) is the simplest demo app, which just opens a window and responds (by doing nothing) to events and can serve as a starting template.
 The others try to demonstrate some piece of functionality, generally they're named after what they're showing off.

+- [AZBezier](Documentation/AZBezier/README.md) is an app I wrote while trying to get offset beziers (and bezier paths in general) working in Azoth.

-- [AZDemo](Documentation/AZDemo/README.md)shows off some of the UI components available in the framework.
+- [AZDemo](Documentation/AZDemo/README.md) shows off some of the UI components available in the framework.
 This was actually one of the earliest demo apps written, so it's a bit raw in places in the source code.

 ### Sources: